-The College of the Desert's Police Science program:
+The College of the Desert's Police Science Program:

-- Will help prepare current and future law enforcement professionals for the dynamic challenges of succeeding in the field of law enforcement and the Criminal Justice System. - Will help students develop a sense of the basic requirements for success in the future. - Allows students to complete the Degree program while working part or full-time, with courses offered during weekend days, and lab and lecture courses of instruction and manipulative skills training and evaluations weekday evenings.
+- Will help prepare current and future law enforcement students and professionals for the dynamic challenges of succeeding in the field of law enforcement and the Criminal Justice System. - Will help students develop a sense of the basic requirements for successful careers in Criminal Justice. - Allows students to complete the Degree program while working part or full-time, with courses offered during evenings and on weekend days.